Gender Reveal Traditions Around the World

 Mexico: "Es Niño/Niña"

 Mexican families often incorporate gender reveals into existing celebrations or religious traditions.
+The announcement isn't a standalone event—it's woven into a larger family gathering where three generations might be present.

-- •Church blessings acknowledging the baby's gender
+- •Church blessings acknowledging the baby's gender, sometimes as part of an existing mass

 Brazil: "Chá de Revelação"